 - Saucha: Purity, cleanliness, order

 - Tapas: Austerity, non-attachment, discipline.

-From the Vedic perspective these are animated as the four legs of the bull of dharma.
+From the Vedic perspective, these are animated as the four legs of the bull of dharma.

 These four values enjoy a synergistic relationship.
 For example, in the presence of truth, tapas is elevated to the status of intentionally transcending the relative.
 Without pure truth, tapas is an attempt to escape the relative.
-Although in both cases the move of awareness is the same, the effect of pure truth drastically influences the purity of the outcome.
+Although in both cases the movement of awareness is the same, the effect of pure truth drastically influences the purity of the outcome.

 Dharma and the Yugas

 In each Yuga (massive time periods of the universe) only truth alone stands strong.
 There are four Yugas: